 (*value for 7 MPMs).

-Due to symmetry in horizontal and vertical intra modes, during intra mode signalling the remaining mode index of the vertical intra modes is mapped to horizontal mode indices for the rectangular blocks with height greater or equal to the width as follows
+Due to the symmetry in horizontal and vertical intra modes, during intra mode signalling the remaining mode index of the vertical intra modes is mapped to horizontal mode indices for the rectangular blocks with height greater or equal to the width as follows:

 new_mode_index = MaxVal – mode_index.